humberto-aguiar/churn_prediction/README.md

 A Data Science Project on a Churn Dataset.

-If you wish, you may interact with the final solutions data products I built:
+If you wish, you may interact with the final data products I built:

 [<img alt="Streamlit" src="https://img.shields.io/badge/Streamlit-FF4B4B?style=for-the-badge&logo=Streamlit&logoColor=white"/>](https://churn-streamlit-humberto.herokuapp.com/)